Libardo06/Libardo06/README.md

-Hi, I am Libardo López
+<h1>Hi, I am Libardo López</h1>

-Systems engineer, software developer with more than 2 years of experience.
+Systems engineer, Full Stack Developer with more than 2 years of experience.
 I have proven skills in performing performance tests and improvements, updating software and developing new features.
 I want to contribute to a dynamic and expanding company.

 ---

-Knowledges:
+Knowledges and Experience:

 - Java
 - Javascript